Azure-Samples/active-directory-dotnet-webapi-onbehalfof-ca/README.md

 1. In the  **Azure Active Directory** pane, click on **App registrations** and choose **New application registration**.
 1. Enter a friendly name for the application, for example 'TodoListSPA-OBO-CA' and select 'Web app / API' as the *Application Type*.
-1. For the *sign-on URL*, enter the base URL for the sample, which is by default `http://localhost:16969/`.
+1. For the *sign-on URL*, enter the base URL for the sample.
+By default, this sample uses `http://localhost:16969/`.
-1. Click on **Create** to create the application.
+1. Click **Create** to create the application.
-1. In the succeeding page, Find the *Application ID* value and copy it to the clipboard.
+1. In the succeeding page, Find the *Application ID* value and record it for later.
 You'll need it to configure the Visual Studio configuration file for this project.
 1. Enable the OAuth 2 implicit grant for your application by choosing **Manifest** at the top of the application's page.
 Open the inline manifest editor.
    Search for the ``oauth2AllowImplicitFlow`` property.
 You will find that it is set to ``false``; change it to ``true`` and click on **Save** to save the manifest.
 1. Then click on **Settings**, and choose **Properties**.